With a Little Help from My Friends: Other covers

 Two versions of the song made the UK Singles Chart in 1967.
-The Young Idea's version from their album of the same name peaked at number ten and spent 6 weeks in the top 75, while a version by Joe Brown charted at the same time, peaking at number 32 and remaining in the top 75 for 4 weeks.
+The Young Idea's version from their album of the same name peaked at number ten and spent six weeks in the listing, while a version by Joe Brown charted at the same time, peaking at number 32 and remaining in the chart for four weeks.

 The Canadian band Kick Axe reached number 79 in Canada with their version from their album Welcome to the Club on 18 January 1986.

 In 2018, the track was released as a charity benefit by the NHS Voices with all benefits going to the UK National Health Service (NHS).
-The charity version reached only number 89 and stayed just 1 week on the UK charts.
+The charity version reached only number 89 and stayed just one week on the UK chart.